Health Benefits of Vitamin C

-Many of our patients were taking Vitamin C and zinc supplements.
-Patients with wounds need massive amounts of vitamin C because they need the collagen.
-In the burn centers, patients get 500mg to 1 gram a day to accelerate wound healing.
+Many of our patients were taking vitamin C and zinc supplements.
+Patients with wounds need massive amounts of vitamin C because they need collagen.
+In the burn centers, patients get 500 mg to 1 gram a day to accelerate wound healing.

 What are the Best Vitamin C Supplements?

 I prefer Now Foods Vitamin C-1000 Sustained Release.
-Vitamin C (ascorbic acid) with rose hips deliver a powerful punch.
-Rosehips have a large number of antioxidants and Vitamin C. Rose hips also contain phenols, flavonoids, and vitamin E.
+Vitamin C (ascorbic acid) with rose hips delivers a powerful punch.
+Rosehips have many antioxidants and vitamin C. Rose hips also contain phenols, flavonoids, and vitamin E.

 Another great choice is Majestic Pure Rosehip Oil for Face, Nails, Hair .
-This is an oil and it is excellent for hair, nails, and face.
+This is an oil, and it is excellent for hair, nails, and the face.
 This oil will also give you a powerful dose of antioxidants.
 W need collagen and protein for our hair and nails to grow.
-This Oil is an excellent source of Vitamin C. This oil is pure and Natural – it is cold pressed, fresh and high quality with no additives or fillers.
+This oil is an excellent source of vitamin C. This oil is pure and Natural – it is cold-pressed, fresh, and high quality with no additives or fillers.